PierrunoYT/claude-3-artifacts/README.md

 # Sonnet Web UI

-Sonnet Web UI is a React-based web application that provides an interface for interacting with the Claude 3.5 Sonnet AI model via the OpenRouter API.
-It features a split-screen layout with a React component rendering area on the left and a chat interface on the right.
+Sonnet Web UI is a React-based web application that provides an interface for interacting with the Claude 3 Sonnet AI model via the OpenRouter API.
+It features a split-screen layout with a chat interface on the left and a React component rendering area on the right.

 ## Features

-- Chat interface for Claude 3.5 Sonnet AI
+- Chat interface for Claude 3 Sonnet AI
 - Real-time React component rendering
 - Dark mode toggle
+- Persistent storage for site URL and app name
+- Code block formatting in chat
 - Responsive design using Tailwind CSS

 ## Prerequisites